Outline

 - Revolutionizing e-commerce: Enhancing customer service with intelligent escalation paths

-- Modular design for integrating multi-agent customer support workflows.
+- Modular design for integrating multi-agent customer support workflows aligned to automation patterns.

 - Roles: Common